Reconfiguring A Lot

 All development other than assessable or prohibited development or identified as such in a planning scheme.

 No, if the proposed development complies with all of the Acceptable Outcomes from the applicable codes under CairnsPlan 2016.

 If accepted development does not comply with one or more of the identified Acceptable Outcomes of the applicable code(s), it becomes code assessable.

 Will be either:

-No, application/request cannot be made for prohibited development (listed under Schedule 1 of the Sustainable Planning Act 2009).
+No, application/request cannot be made for prohibited development (listed under Schedule 10 of the Planning Regulation 2017).